What are your hours?

 May I photocopy and/or scan materials?

 Copies and scans are permitted, as long as materials are not too fragile.
 We reserve the right to prohibit copies and scans of rare and fragile materials.
-Copies are > $0.15 cents and low-resoultion scans can be sent via email for free.
-For more information on copying and scanning options, please see these general tips.
+Copies are > $0.15 cents and low-resolution scans can be sent via email for free.
+Please visit our Services page to learn more about photo and document reproduction.

 May I photograph materials using a digital camera?